vtsitlak/sportnews/README.md

 a single page application that displays a list of articles, each of which can  be selected by the user to see a single article view

+!!
+As this is a demo project, there is only one detailed article, that is on single-news-article.json file so when you click on the main page you get the same text details for all the articles, only the image is changing

 Live demo
 http://testsportnews.co.nf/